Professor and Chair

 - Pinguang Yang, '14' "Immortalization of Cells from Different Anatomic Regions of the Cervix"

-- Jake Carter, '15' "Estrogen Responsiveness of HPV-Immortalized Cervical Cells"
+- Jake Carter, '15' "Effects of Natural Products on Immortalization of Cervical Epithelial Cells"

 - Shanira Suazo, '15' "Immortalization of Cells from Different Anatomic Regions of the Cervix"